kvarak/dnd/docs/_Classes/barbarian.md

 #### One-Eyed
 When you choose this primal path you must sacrifice one of your eyes to Gruumsh.
 You can do so as a 10-minute ritual, in which you rip out your eyeball and divine fire closes the wound shut.

-When you have your eye ripped out like this, you have disadvantage on Wisdom (Perception) checks and ranged attack rolls further than 30 feet.
+When you have your eye ripped out like this, you have disadvantage on Wisdom (Perception) checks and ranged attack rolls further than 30 ft.
 If you regain your removed eye, such as from the regenerate spell, you cannot make use of features from this primal path until you remove it again.

-In addition, you gain proficiency with Religion, and when making a Religion check made to recall information relating to Gruumsh, you have advantage.
+In addition, gain the *Religion - Acolyte (Gruumsh)* skill and its prerequisite.

 #### War Shaman
 When you enter a rage, you also cast the *spiritual weapon* spell as part of the same ***bonus action***.
 You use Wisdom as your spellcasting ability and add your Rage damage bonus to the spell attacks made using this spell while raging.
 The spell does not last its normal duration, but ends when your rage does.